-Ho Kuk Mu Sul and Hapkido encompass the hard, hard-soft, and soft aspects of martial arts.
-An eclectic blend of punching and kicking, throws and projections, as well as break falls and tumbling.
+Ho Kuk Mu Sul encompasses the hard, hard-soft, and soft aspects of martial arts.
+It is an eclectic blend of punching and kicking, throws and projections, as well as break falls and tumbling.
 This teaching system combines strangling, grappling, and joint locking techniques with advanced study of acupuncture pressure points and nerve centers in a dynamic system that emphasizes speed and fluidity over raw force.

-Tai Chi Chaun (Tae Geuk Kwan).
 Seek tranquility in motion.
 Relax, free up energy, and transform stress into vitality by exploring the philosophy, principles, theory and cultivation of Tai Chi.
-Learn the Yang family style solo Five Section form.
 Emphasis is on increasing strength, flexibility, balance, and coordination in a soft, slow, fluid low impact manner.